StackStorm/st2-auth-backend-ldap/README.md

-# LDAP authentication plugin for StackStorm Community edition
+# LDAP authentication plug-in for StackStorm Community edition

 [![Build Status](https://api.travis-ci.org/StackStorm/st2-auth-backend-ldap.svg?branch=master)](https://travis-ci.org/StackStorm/st2-auth-backend-ldap) [![IRC](https://img.shields.io/irc/%23stackstorm.png)](http://webchat.freenode.net/?channels=stackstorm)

-The LDAP backend reads credentials and authenticates user against an LDAP server.
-This backend was originally contributed to st2 repo by [Ruslan Tumarkin](https://github.com/ruslantum) under [PR #1790](https://github.com/StackStorm/st2/pull/1790).
+The LDAP backend reads credentials and authenticates users against an LDAP server.
+This backend was originally contributed to the st2 repo by [Ruslan Tumarkin](https://github.com/ruslantum) under [PR #1790](https://github.com/StackStorm/st2/pull/1790).

-Note:
+####Note:

-Currently there are two types of LDAP backends available - community contributed one and one developed and maintained by the StackStorm team.
-This repository contains a community contributed one.
+There are currently  two types of LDAP backends available - community contributed one and one developed and maintained by the StackStorm team.
+This repository contains the community contributed one.

 Community contributed backend can be installed by anyone and the StackStorm developed one is only available in the enterprise edition (for more information on the enterprise edition, please see https://stackstorm.com/product/#enterprise).